-We have audited the Pickens County Board of Education's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Pickens County Board of Education's major federal programs for the year ended September 30, 2012.
-The Pickens County Board of Education's major federal programs are identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of the Pickens County Board of Education's management.
-Our responsibility is to express an opinion on the Pickens County Board of Education's compliance based on our audit.
+We have audited the Pickens County Board of Education's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the Pickens County Board of Education's major federal program for the year ended September 30, 2013.
+The Pickens County Board of Education's major federal program is identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.